Want to study a criminology Master’s in Birmingham? Our MA Criminology degree is open to graduates from all subjects.

 The course is designed in accordance with British Society of Criminology subject benchmarks for criminology.

-Qualified candidates may apply to enrol on research degree programmes leading to the award of Doctor of Philosophy.
+Qualified candidates may apply to enrol on research degree courses leading to the award of Doctor of Philosophy.
 Several of our graduates have now advanced to doctoral study, either at this University or elsewhere, and several now hold academic posts at a number of universities.

 *Postgraduate Taught Experience Survey 2016